theobald-software/kb.theobald-software.github.io/content/_yunio/sharepoint-purchase-requisition-with yunIO.md

 ---

 This article shows how to synchronize a SharePoint list in near-real time with SAP.
 In the following scenario, data from SharePoint is used to automatically create a purchase requisition in SAP.
-The newly created SAP order number is then written back to SharePoint.
+The newly created SAP purchase requisition number is then written back to SharePoint.

 ### About
 This article leads you through all necessary steps to set up the following process:

 - When a new purchase requisition is added to a SharePoint list, a Power Automate workflow is triggered.
+This process also works with other automation tools, e.g. Nintex.
-- The workflow uses the SharePoint data to run a yunIO service that creates a new purchase requisition in SAP .
+- The workflow uses the SharePoint data to run a yunIO service that creates a new purchase requisition in SAP.
-- When the purchase requisition is created in SAP, the new SAP order number is written back to the SharePoint list
+- When the purchase requisition is created in SAP, the new SAP purchase requisition number is written back to the SharePoint list.

 ### Setup in yunIO

 yunIO is the connector that reads and writes data from and to SAP.
-For more information on yunIO, see [Theobald Software: yunIO](https://theobald-software.com/en/yunio/).
+For more information on yunIO, see [Theobald Software: yunIO](https://theobald-software.com/en/yunio/).<br>
+The following yunIO service creates purchase requisitions in SAP:

 1. Define a [connection to your SAP system](https://help.theobald-software.com/en/yunio/sap-connection) in yunIO.
 2. [Create a new service](https://help.theobald-software.com/en/yunio/getting-started#creating-a-service) in yunIO.
 This example uses the integration type *Function Module* for the service.